Can LLMs facilitate interpretation of pre-trained language models?: Experimental Setup

-\paragraph{Classifier Training and Neuron Analysis} For each annotated concept, we extract feature vectors using the relevant data.
+\paragraph{Probing and Neuron Analysis} For each annotated concept, we extract feature vectors using the relevant data.
 We then train linear classifiers with a categorical cross-entropy loss function, optimized using Adam \cite{kingma2014adam}.
 The training process involved shuffled mini-batches of size 512 and was concluded after 10 epochs.
-We used datas split of 60-20-20 for train, dev, test when training classifiers.
+We used a data split of 60-20-20 for train, dev, test when training classifiers.
 We use the same representations to obtain neuron rankings.
+We use NeuroX toolkit \cite{dalvi-etal-2023-neurox} to train our probes and run neuron analysis.